Applying for a CodeMark certificate

 CodeMark certificate holders have ongoing responsibilities to ensure the certified product continues to be manufactured to the same standards, levels and quality as those against which it was evaluated, certified and registered.

-Users of CodeMark certificates (such as designers, or BCAs) must be able to be certain they have the most current, up to date product certificate when specifying products or assessing the compliance of building work involving a certified product.
+Users of CodeMark certificates (such as designers or Building Consent Authorities) must be able to be certain they have the most current, up to date product certificate when specifying products or assessing the compliance of building work involving a certified product.

 Responsibilities of CodeMark certificate holders